economy

 Foursquare Economics

 The Next Economic Paradigm is arriving and the first entries include Foursquare.
 Few people understand the significance of this new class of social media applications.
-Foursquare contains many (but not yet all) of the components of the Innovation Economy that we have been discussing for several years at Ingenesist.com, Conversationalcurreny.com, and Relationship-economics.com.
+Foursquare contains many (but not yet all) of the components of the Innovation Economy that we have been discussing for several years at Ingenesist.com, Conversationalcurreny.com, and Relationship-economy.com.

 The Social Caterpillar Award Goes To Home Depot